 “Fear not the man who has practiced a thousand kicks once, but the man who has practiced one kick 1000 times.”

 10 Ways To Tell If Your Personal Trainer Sucks

 So there you have it!

-Now, you’ll probably find that the “best” trainers at your gym do most of the good things together – they are professional, they look the part, they’ve got good knowledge, they’re qualified, etc.
+You’ll probably find that the “best” personal trainer at your gym does most of the good things I spoke about (i.e. they’re qualified, professional, look the part, good knowledge, etc).

 And most of the “worst” trainers do a lot of the bad things on this list (they’re cancelling sessions, giving cookie cutter training to everyone, touchy feely behaviour, etc).

 Got any suggestions for me to add to this list?
 Leave a comment below and I will check it out.

 For more training tips from me, head to the bottom of this article and get on my free e-mail list.